How good is the GroPro Hero 7 Black for photography whilst wild camping?

 One problem with the SLR is focussing on anything when it’s dark.
 I won’t go into it here but focussing on infinity to get a crystal clear stars is tricky.
 When you’re knackered after a day’s trekking, freezing cold and need to be up early out of your tent next day maybe your priority isn’t with the photography.

-The Hero 7 has a fantastically small lens so the focus is just awesome, no focusing during the day or lighting up something far away to try to focus in the dark!
+The Hero 7 has a super-small lens so the focus is just awesome, no focusing during the day or lighting up something far away to try to focus in the dark!

 Instead of taking 6 photos to stitch them together in post you can also get a great wide angled shot and tweak that in Photoshop later, saves a lot of messing around.